kshedden/stats206/introds/content/topics/what_is_statistics.md

 sample was obtained, it can be very difficult to say anything about such errors.
-This is a very common theme in statistics and data science -- it is very important to understand how the data being analyzed were obtained, otherwise we will be very limited in the claims that we can make.
+This is a very common theme in statistics and data science -- it is very important to understand how the data being analyzed were collected, otherwise we will be very limited in the types of claims that we can make.

 More challenging population settings
 ------------------------------------

 A representative sample from a finite population, as described above, is perhaps the simplest setting in which to conduct a data analysis.
-Unfortunately, often our data and population are more challenging to work with.
+Unfortunately, our data and population are usually more challenging to work with.

-One such example is data from a "time series", or "temporal system".
+One such example is "time series" data from a "dynamical system".
 Such a system, can be continuously changing, so that the system we observe today differs fundamentally from the system that we observed in the past.
 Consider, for example, research on the Earth's climate.
 We can collect data such as temperature, ice cover, and carbon dioxide levels -- but the relationships among these variables may appear to drift over time.
-It's not that the laws of nature have changed, but rather there are almost always additional relevant factors beyond what we have measured.
+It's not that the laws of nature are changing, but rather there are almost always additional relevant factors beyond what we have measured.
 As these unobserved quantities change, the relationships among the observable variables may change as well.